seanturner/draft-turner-thecurve25519function/draft-turner-thecurve25519function.md

 This document provides a stable reference for the Curve25519 function
+{{Curve25519}} to which other specifications may refer when defining their use of Curve25519.
+It specifies how to use Curve25519 for key exchange.
+This document defines the algorithm, the "wire format" (how to serialize and parse bytes sent over a network, for example), and provides some implementation guidance to avoid known side-channel timing exposures.

-{{Curve25519}} to which other specifications may refer when defining their use of Curve25519  This document does not specify the use of Curve25519 in any other specific protocol, such as TLS (Transport Layer Security) or IPsec (Internet Protocol Security).
-This document specifies how to use Curve25519 for key exchange; it does not specify how to use Curve25519 for use with digital signatures.
-This document defines the algorithm, expected "wire format," and provides some implementation guidance to avoid known side-channel exposures.
+This document does not specify the use of Curve25519 in any other specific protocol, such as TLS (Transport Layer Security) or IPsec (Internet Protocol Security).
+It does not specify how to use Curve25519 for digital signatures.

 Readers are assumed to be familiar with the concepts of elliptic curves, modular arithmetic, group operations, and finite fields